pprathameshmore/graph-microsoft-365/docs/development.md

 In the Azure portal:

-1. Create an App Registration, multi-tenant, with `Directory.Read.All` API Permissions configured
+1. Create an App Registration, multi-tenant, with the following API Permissions
+   configured:
+   1. `DeviceManagementApps.Read.All`
+      1. Read Microsoft Intune apps
+      1. Needed for creating `Application` entities
+   1. `DeviceManagementConfiguration.Read.All`
+      1. Read Microsoft Intune device configuration and policies
+      1. Needed for creating `Configuration` and `ControlPolicy` entities
+   1. `DeviceManagementManagedDevices.Read.All`
+      1. Read Microsoft Intune devices
+      1. Needed for creating `Device` and `HostAgent` entities
+   1. `Organization.Read.All`
+      1. Read organization information
+      1. Needed for creating the `Account` entity
+   1. `APIConnectors.Read.All`
+      1. Read API connectors for authentication flows
+      1. Needed for enriching the `Account` entity with Intune subscription infomation
+   1. `DeviceManagementServiceConfig.Read.All`
+      1. Read Microsoft Intune configuration
+      1. Also needed for enriching the `Account` entity with Intune subscription infomation
+   1. `Directory.Read.All`
+      1. Read directory data
+      1. Needed for creating `User`, `Group`, and `GroupUser` entities
-1. Add a 1-year secret (store securely in 1Password)
+1. Add a 1-year secret (store securely in LastPass)
 1. Add a couple of optional Redirect URIs:
    1. https://apps.dev.jupiterone.io/oauth-microsoft-365/v1/authorize
    1. https://localhost/microsoft-365/oauth-microsoft-365/v1/authorize